- Assistant Professor of Conducting

 - BM, Oberlin Conservatory

-Tiffany Chang is an increasingly versatile, award-winning conductor based in Boston, MA, with dynamic conducting experiences spanning the symphonic, choral, and operatic literature.
-The 2017 winner of the American Prize in Opera Conducting, Chang is visiting assistant professor of conducting and conductor of the Arts and Sciences Orchestra at Oberlin Conservatory.
-She also holds the position of assistant professor at the Berklee College of Music.
+Chang is assistant professor of conducting and conductor of the Arts and Sciences Orchestra at Oberlin Conservatory.
+She also holds the position of assistant professor at Berklee College of Music.

 Chang previously served terms as interim director of orchestral studies at Baldwin Wallace University Conservatory of Music, and acting director of orchestral activities at Boston University.

-Chang remains active as the music director/conductor for the North End Music and Performing Arts Center’s Opera Project and founder and conductor of the New England Repertory Orchestra, and has been engaged by BlueWater Chamber Orchestra, OperaHub, the Pro Arte Chamber Orchestra of Boston, ALEA III, Xanthos Ensemble, Brookline Symphony Orchestra, Parkway Concert Orchestra, Boston Youth Symphony Orchestra, and Northern Ohio Youth Orchestras.
+She remains active as the music director/conductor for the North End Music and Performing Arts Center’s Opera Project and founder and conductor of the New England Repertory Orchestra.
+She has been engaged by BlueWater Chamber Orchestra, OperaHub, the Pro Arte Chamber Orchestra of Boston, ALEA III, Xanthos Ensemble, Brookline Symphony Orchestra, Parkway Concert Orchestra, Boston Youth Symphony Orchestra, and Northern Ohio Youth Orchestras.

-She is frequently engaged as a clinician and guest conductor for music festivals nationally and internationally.
+She is frequently involved as a clinician and guest conductor for music festivals nationally and internationally.

-Chang studied orchestral conducting with David Hoose and Bridget-Michaele Reischl; other mentors include Gustav Meier, JoAnn Falletta, Robert Spano, Gunther Schuller, Ann Howard Jones, Larry Rachleff, and Donald Schleicher.
+Chang studied orchestral conducting with David Hoose and Bridget-Michaele Reischl; other mentors include Carlo Montanaro, Emmanuel Villaume, Nicole Paiement, Gustav Meier, JoAnn Falletta, Robert Spano, Gunther Schuller, Ann Howard Jones, Larry Rachleff, and Donald Schleicher.

-- 2017 Winner of The American Prize in Conducting, community opera division
+- 2017 American Prize in Conducting, community opera division

-- Recipient of Esther B. and Albert S. Kahn Career Entry Award
+- Esther B. and Albert S. Kahn Career Entry Award